+and Engineering Management.
 EXPERIENCE: In 2014, she left her job as Export Manager to obtain a Master's degree from the University of Gastronomic Sciences of Pollenzo.
-She is currently working as a freelance consultant under the "Bramabrom" label with a focus on food in the Italian context.
+She is currently working as a freelance consultant under the food in the Italian context.
 TER BEKE: She has been a Director of Ter Beke since 2008 and has been reappointed to this position till 2018.